stashed/docs/docs/guides/platforms/eks-irsa.md

 Here,

-- `spec.runtimeSettins.pod.serviceAccountName` refers to the name of the ServiceAccount to use to run the restore pod.
+- `spec.runtimeSettins.pod.serviceAccountName` refers to the name of the ServiceAccount to use in the restore pod.
-- `.spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
+- `spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
-- `.spec.target.ref` refers to the respective AppBinding of the `sample-mariadb` database.
+- `spec.target.ref` refers to the respective AppBinding of the `sample-mariadb` database.
-- `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.
+- `spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.

 Let's create the `RestoreSession` object object we have shown above,